How Israel’s campaign to wipe out Iran’s nuclear program unfolded

 Many of the strikes on Tehran appear to have been targeting these senior officials.
 Last year, Israel demonstrated its ability to assassinate its adversaries in highly targeted attacks on Iranian soil.
 In July 2024, it killed Ismail Haniyeh, the political leader of Hamas – the Iran-backed militia in Gaza – by remotely detonating a bomb that had been hidden in his room in Tehran.

-While Friday’s strikes appeared extremely targeted, there have been reports of civilian casualties.
+While Friday’s strikes appeared extremely targeted, there have also been reports of civilian casualties.

 8:48 a.m.: Iran responds